 - The Nominating Committee is responsible for reviewing matters pertaining to composition, committees, and operations of the Board, as well as assisting the Board in overseeing matters related to certain regulatory issues.
 The Nominating Committee meets from time to time as needed.
 The Nominating Committee will consider trustee nominees properly recommended by the Trust's shareholders.
 Shareholders who wish to recommend a nominee should send nominations that include, among other things, biographical data and the qualifications of the proposed nominee to the Trust's Secretary.
-The Independent Trustees comprise the Nominating Committee is chaired by Ms. Shkuda.
-The Nominating Committee met once during the fiscal year ended November 30, 2018. - The function of the Valuation Committee is to recommend to the Board for its approval methodologies for valuing securities held by any series of the Trust for which current and reliable market quotations are not readily available; monitor prices determined by officers of the Trust pursuant to such methodologies; and approve fair valued security prices that are not determined pursuant to an approved methodology.
-The actions of the Valuation Committee are subsequently reviewed by the Board.
-The Valuation Committee is comprised of all the Trustees and is chaired by Mr. Tashjian, but action may be taken by any one of the Trustees.
+The Independent Trustees comprise the Nominating Committee, and the Committee is chaired by Mr. Zader.
+The Nominating Committee met once during the fiscal year ended November 30, 2021. - The function of the Valuation Committee is to recommend to the Board for its approval methodologies for valuing securities held by any series of the Trust for which current and reliable market quotations are not readily available; monitor prices determined by officers of the Trust pursuant to such methodologies; and approve fair valued security prices that are not determined pursuant to an approved methodology.
+The actions of the

+Valuation Committee are subsequently reviewed by the Board.
+The Valuation Committee is comprised of all the Trustees and is chaired by Ms. Shkuda, but action may be taken by any one of the Trustees.
 The Valuation Committee meets as needed.
-The Valuation Committee met three times during the fiscal year ended November 30, 2018 with respect to the ACR Multi-Strategy Quality Return (MQR) Fund.
-The Valuation Committee did not meet during the fiscal year ended November 30, 2018 with respect to the ACR International Quality Return (IQR) Fund.
+The table below shows the number of times that the Valuation Committee met during the fiscal year ended November 30, 2021, with respect to the Funds.

+Fund Name Number of Meetings ACR Multi-Strategy Quality Return (MQR) Fund 4 ACR International Quality Return (IQR) Fund 0

-Independent Trustees comprise 80% of the Board and Larry Tashjian, an Independent Trustee, serves as Chairperson of the Board.
+Independent Trustees comprise 67% of the Board and Larry Tashjian, an Independent Trustee, serves as Chairperson of the Board.
 The Chairperson serves as a key point person for dealings between the Trust's management and the other Independent Trustees.
 As noted above, through the committees of the Board the Independent Trustees consider and address important matters involving each series of the Trust, including those presenting conflicts or potential conflicts of interest.
 The Independent Trustees also regularly meet outside the presence of management and are advised by independent legal counsel.
 The Board has determined that its organization and leadership structure are appropriate in light of its fiduciary and oversight obligations, the special obligations of the Independent Trustees, and the relationship between the Interested Trustees and the Trust's co-administrators.
 The Board also believes that its structure facilitates the orderly and efficient flow of information to the Independent Trustees from management.